 Rievaulx Abbey was founded in 1132 and at one time housed over 140 monks.
 The monks were inspired by Saint Aelred to work hard in transforming the Abbey into a busy hub of commerce and industry.
 The grounds of the Abbey provided fertile farmland and sites for smelting iron.
 Today, it offers a haven of peace and relaxation – a perfect opportunity to pause and meditate on the experiences you’ve enjoyed along your walk.

-While in Helmsley, you might also like to visit the new International Centre for Birds of Prey at Duncombe Park – home to a wide range of rare and endangered species, including snowy owls, peregrine falcons and golden eagles, set amidst 300 acres of parkland.
+While in Helmsley, you might also like to visit the new National Centre for Birds of Prey at Duncombe Park – home to a wide range of rare and endangered species, including snowy owls, peregrine falcons and golden eagles, set amidst 300 acres of parkland.